frigal001/Functions-Birds-Convergence/README.md

 load("data.archip.Rdata")
 load("sppoolGlobal.Rdata")
 ```

-# Step 2: we create a list for each archipelago with the N simulated data (traits and trees)
+# Step 2: Create a list for each archipelago with the N simulated data (traits and trees).
 ``` r
 archipelago.names <- c("A", "B", "C")
 List_data <- list()